laabratory/laabratory.github.io/_posts/optimizing-up-the-ux-stack.md

   - adaptive-ui
 ---

-> Much of the work we've seen in AI has been moving up the stack, from models to products.
+> Much of the work in AI has been moving up the stack, from models to products.
 In this post, we explore AI interaction patterns that can deepen our understanding of user experience.
-You can try a kind of limited version of this using the accompanying [End User Modifiable Website](/self-modifying-website.html) app - Aagam
+Try a limited version using the accompanying [End User Modifiable Website](/self-modifying-website.html) app - Aagam

 What if product teams could think about optimizing for user satisfaction in the same way we think about reinforcement learning with human feedback (RLHF) for products, moving optimization up a layer in the stack to focus on **user experience**?